GrosJambon1243/MoteurDeJeu/README.md

 <h3>What I've done in this project</h3>
 <ol>
-  <li>Object pooling</li>
+  <li>Using object pooling</li>
   <li>Animation using the animator in unity</li>
-  <li>Prefabs </li>
+  <li>Implementing and using prefabs </li>
   <li>Creating shader using Shader Graph</li>
-  <li>Creating Vfx using the particle system</li>
+  <li>Making VFX using the particle system</li>
   <li>Adding post-process effects using the Universal Render Pipeline</li>
 </ol>

 <h3>What I've learned from this project</h3>
 <ol>
   <li>The importance of the basic principles of object-oriented programming.
 More specifically inheritance and polymorphism, which I neglected when designing my enemies and the different weapons used by the player.</li>
   <li>This was my first project and it taught me the importance of time management and task management.
-Also, I've learned how crucial it is to break down ideas into smaller one??</li>
+Also, I've learned how crucial it is to break down ideas into smaller ones</li>
 </ol>